andrewgreen76/flygreen/README.md

  - CPU (1) throwing an exception and (2) switching to int handler address despite (A) the explicit/implicit way to the handler and (B) the actual handler implementation
  - disk management , I/O , interrupts , drivers
+ - loading , detecting , and executing the bootloader in real mode
+ - enabling and switching to protected mode

 Protected mode :
 - hardware protection vs. memory protection